Ministry of Commerce and Industry (India): Department for Promotion of Industry and Internal Trade

-This department was established in the year 1995, and in the year 2000 Department of Industrial Development was merged with it.
-This department is responsible for formulation and implementation of promotional and developmental measures for growth of the industrial sector, keeping in view the national priorities and socio-economic objectives.
+The Department for Promotion of Industry and Internal Trade was established in 1995, and in 2000, the Department of Industrial Development was merged with it.
+The department is responsible for the formulation and implementation of promotional and developmental measures for growth of the industrial sector, keeping in view the national priorities and socio-economic objectives.
 While individual administrative ministries look after the production, distribution, development and planning aspects of specific industries allocated to them, Department for Promotion of Industry and Internal Trade is responsible for the overall Industrial Policy.
 It is also responsible for facilitating and increasing the FDI flows to the country.
 It is also responsible to calculate WPI (I.e. Wholesale Price Index).

 The Department for Promotion of Industry and Internal Trade is also responsible for intellectual property rights relating to patents, designs, trademarks, copyrights and geographical indication of goods and oversees the initiative relating to their promotion and protection.